About this Edition

 People

-Lynda Pratt is Professor of Modern Literature and Director of the Centre for Regional Literature and Culture at the University of Nottingham.
+Lynda Pratt is Professor of Modern Literature at the University of Nottingham.
 She has published widely on Southey and his circle.
 She was general editor of Robert Southey: Poetical Works, 1793-1810, 5 vols (2004) and is co-general editor, with Tim Fulford, of Robert Southey: Later Poetical Works, 1811-1838, 4 vols (Pickering and Chatto, 2012).
 Her edited collection Robert Southey and the Contexts of English Romanticism was published in 2006.

 Tim Fulford is a Professor of English at De Montford University.
 He has published several monographs in which Southey features, most recently Romantic Indians (2006).
 He edited Thalaba the Destroyer, vol. 3 of Robert Southey: Poetical Works, 1793-1810 (2004) and is co-general editor, with Lynda Pratt, of Robert Southey: Later Poetical Works, 1811-1838.
 Fulford and Pratt’s edition the Collected Letters of Robert Bloomfield and his Circle is also online at Romantic Circles

-Ian Packer is Reader in History at the University of Lincoln.
-His publications include The Letters of Arnold Stephenson Rowntree to Mary Katherine Rowntree (Cambridge 2002).
+Ian Packer's publications include The Letters of Arnold Stephenson Rowntree to Mary Katherine Rowntree (Cambridge 2002).
 He has published widely on political and religious history and was an editor on Robert Southey: Later Poetical Works, 1811-1838.

 Carol Bolton is Senior Lecturer in English at Loughborough University.
 Her monograph Writing the Empire: Robert Southey and Romantic Colonialism was published in 2007.
 She has published widely on Romantic period writing and was an editor on Robert Southey: Later Poetical Works, 1811-1838.

-W. A. Speck is Emeritus Professor of History at the University of Leeds and was a Special Professor in the School of English Studies at the University of Nottingham.
+W. A. Speck was Emeritus Professor of History at the University of Leeds and a Special Professor in the School of English Studies at the University of Nottingham.
 His Robert Southey: Entire Man of Letters was published by Yale University Press in 2006.

 Averill Buchanan was an AHRC-funded research fellow on The Collected Letters of Robert Southey, based at the University of Nottingham.
 She completed an AHRC-funded PhD at Queen’s University Belfast in 2004 on the Anglo-Irish writer Mary Tighe.
 Her monograph Mary Blachford Tighe: The Irish Psyche was published by Cambridge Scholars Publishing in 2011.